 We recognise that you as the team owner are more au fait with the tactical and business side of the game, so we have given you the opportunity to hire specialist coaches to help you to improve your player's skills.
 There are five different types of specialist coaches that you can hire: bowling, batting, fielding, wicket keeping and stamina coaches.
 All of these coaches can be hired from within the Club Info page.
 (You can read more about them individually in the Backroom Staff section)

 Once you have hired at least one specialist coach, you can start to allocate a player to each of these coaches for the week within the nets area.
 Each coach will add one more available coaching session, the benefits of which are seen after Saturday's weekly training update.
 (See Global > Country Details > Updates Schedule for the exact time in your country).
 The nets and training are only applied to a player during the Training Update on Saturdays.
 This means you can change around the nets during the week as much as you like, but the training will only be applied to the players assigned to Nets as the Training Update goes through on the Saturday.

 There are some limitations though.
 Due to the limited time and space available, you can only have 10 coaching sessions each week.
 If you have more specialist coaches than that, then you are simply paying them to sit around each week.
-Even if you could allocate a player to them, he would never get the chance to train as the net space would never be available.
+Even if you could allocate a player to them, they would never get the chance to train as the net space would never be available.

 An example of using ten training sessions from the "Nets" page.